Guide to the unitary patent (UP)

 The request for unitary effect must be filed by the proprietor or their professional representative.
 If the European patent is granted to multiple proprietors, for the same or different contracting member states, a common representative must file the request.

 Registration and remedies

-If all of the requirements are met (either with an early request for unitary effect or a request filed once the system starts), the EPO will register the unitary effect in the Register for unitary patent protection, and inform the requester of the date of registration.
+If all of the requirements are met (once a request is filed) the EPO will register the unitary effect in the Register for unitary patent protection, and inform the requester of the date of registration.
 This date is crucial for determining the scope of the unitary patent, as this is dependent on those countries that have both signed and ratified the UPC Agreement by the date of registration.

 If no request for unitary effect is filed by the one-month deadline, no extension is available and no communication will be issued by the EPO.
 Re-establishment of rights will be available.

 Where a request for unitary effect is filed outside of the one-month deadline, the EPO will issue a communication rejecting the request.
 Re-establishment of rights will be available.